rodrigocav94/rodrigocav94/README.md

 </h1>

 <p align='center'>
-  I'm Rodrigo, an iOS developer blending coding expertise with design skills.
-I specialize in building fluid, scalable apps with pixel-perfect precision, translating design systems into reusable component libraries.
-I'm also the creator of Kapi, a Japanese language learning app for Portuguese speakers.
+  I'm an iOS developer blending coding expertise with design skills.
+I specialize in building fluid, scalable apps with pixel-perfect precision, translating design systems into reusable component libraries. <br>
+  I'm also the creator of Kapi, a Japanese language learning app for Portuguese speakers. <br>
   Check it out on the <a href="https://apple.co/4cFxEDx" target="_blank">App Store</a>!
 </p>

 <details>